vanilla/docs/content/developer/framework/apiv2/api-endpoints.md

 Validating the input is as easy as calling the the schema's **validate()** method.
 This does the following:

 1. The data is validated.
 If the validation fails then an exception is thrown that the dispatcher understands how to render.
 2. The data is cleaned.
-Values or coerced to proper types and extraneous fields are stripped.
+Values are coerced to proper types and extraneous fields are stripped.
 This leaves the resulting data suitable for use without worrying about bad data.

 ### Do the Controller's Job